Railway Companies' Association: History

 officers who were Lords or MPs in their own right, and partly a reflection of the gradually increasing role of government in regulating railway company actions and the need for an 'industry' response.

 By 1858 a United Railway Companies' Committee (URCC) had been formed, but it foundered after three years and was only re-constituted at a meeting on 26 June 1867, held at the Westminster office of the Midland Railway Company.
-The revived body's first achievement was to promulgate a standard format for the accounts of railway companies, drawn up by the Chief Accountants of five of the major companies.
-This was accepted by the Board of Trade and included as a Schedule in the Regulation of Railways Act 1868 (31 & 32 Vict., cap.
+The revived body's first achievement was to promulgate a standard format for the accounts of railway companies, drawn up by the chief accountants of five of the major companies.
+This was accepted by the Board of Trade and included as a schedule in the Regulation of Railways Act 1868 (31 & 32 Vict. c.
 119).

 The URCC was renamed 'The Railway Companies' Association' in 1869 or 1870.
 Its main task was to follow the progress of legislation which might affect railways, attempting to persuade MPs and Lords to vote in the 'railway interest', and giving evidence to parliamentary committees.
 It also promoted legislation designed to assist railway companies.
 This finally left the RCH free of a political role and able to concentrate on the commercial organisation of inter-company services.

-Membership of the Association received a boost with the arguments over the passing of the Regulation of Railways Act 1873 (36 & 37 Vict., cap.
+Membership of the association received a boost with the arguments over the passing of the Regulation of Railways Act 1873 (36 & 37 Vict. c.
 48).
-The perceived threats to profitability, through regulation of the rates which the 'monopolist' railways could charge, led to several moderately-large companies joining the major ones in the Association, finally giving it national coverage.
+The perceived threats to profitability, through regulation of the rates which the 'monopolist' railways could charge, led to several moderately-large companies joining the major ones in the association, finally giving it national coverage.

-Chairmanship of the Association rotated amongst the Chairmen of leading railway companies.
+Chairmanship of the association rotated amongst the chairmen of leading railway companies.
 Much of the actual lobbying work of the Association devolved onto its parliamentary subcommittee, which consisted of Lords and MPs from the member companies' boards.

-The Association had a small permanent secretariat, paid for by a precept of one or two shillings per £1,000 of the gross revenue of each participating company.
-The first Secretary of the Association was Kenneth Morison, who was also the first secretary of the RCH, but by 1873 the Honorary Secretary was Henry Oakley (knighted 1891), who was Secretary and then General Manager (1870-1898) of the Great Northern Railway.
-He remained in post at the Association for the rest of 19th century, and the Association's activities were presumably co-ordinated from Oakley's offices at King's Cross.
+The association had a small permanent secretariat, paid for by a precept of one or two shillings per £1,000 of the gross revenue of each participating company.
+The first secretary of the association was Kenneth Morison, who was also the first secretary of the RCH, but by 1873 the Honorary Secretary was Henry Oakley (knighted 1891), who was secretary and then General Manager (1870–1898) of the Great Northern Railway.
+He remained in post at the association for the rest of 19th century, and the association's activities were presumably co-ordinated from Oakley's offices at King's Cross.